Skip to content →

 The bubble graph shows a project's scope through the bubble's size, its velocity on the y axis and its progress on the x axis.
 White bubbles represent planned projects, and yellow bubbles represent projects in progress.

-Roadmaps are manually curated timelines.
+Roadmaps are manually curated lists of projects.
 To add or remove projects after creation, you will need to manually edit the roadmap.
-If you would rather have projects automatically added and removed based upon selected filters, you can use project views.
+If you would rather have projects automatically added and removed based upon selected filters, you can use project views instead.